jentao/455-final-project/README.md

 ## Problem setup & Data used
 For this competition, the data that we used to train the models is provided by the instructor, Joseph Redmon.
 A [starter code](https://colab.research.google.com/drive/1kHo8VT-onDxbtS3FM77VImG35h_K_Lav#scrollTo=yRzPDiVzsyGz) also provided by our instructor, including loading the data, training, making predictions, visualizing loss images.
+We used GPU to run all our models.

 ## ResNet18